California jury hits Bayer with $2 billion award in Roundup cancer trial

 The German chemicals giant faces more than 13,400 U.S. lawsuits over the herbicide’s alleged cancer risk.

+The next jury trial in the glyphosate litigation is scheduled for August in Missouri state court, the first time a jury outside of California will hear a Roundup case.
+The trial will take place in St. Louis County, where Monsanto’s former headquarters are located.

-Bayer in a statement said it was disappointed with the verdict and will appeal, adding that both Alva and Alberta Pilliod had long histories of illnesses known to be substantial risk factors for non-Hodgkin’s lymphoma.
+Bayer in a statement on Monday said it was disappointed with the verdict and will appeal.
+A spokesman called the jury’s decision “excessive and unjustifiable.”

+The company said both Alva and Alberta Pilliod had long histories of illnesses known to be substantial risk factors for non-Hodgkin’s lymphoma.

 “The contrast between today’s verdict and (U.S. Environmental Protection Agency’s) conclusion that there are ‘no risks to public health from the current registered uses of glyphosate’ could not be more stark,” Bayer said.